Key Takeaways:

 The Cost of School

-Becoming a pharmacist means going to school for a long time, and that can be expensive!
-You need a regular college degree first and then pharmacy school on top of that.
+Becoming a pharmacist requires attending school for a considerable amount of time, which can be expensive.
+You need a regular college degree first, and then you can pursue pharmacy school on top of that.
 But don’t worry too much—pharmacists make good money, so it’s worth it for most people.

 Look for scholarships, special loans for students, and see if there are programs that might help pay off your loans later.